-We were not required to thoroughly document and test our internal controls over financial reporting nor was our management required to certify the effectiveness of our internal controls and our auditors were not required to opine on the effectiveness of our internal control over financial reporting.
-We will cease to be an emerging growth company status and become subject to the SEC's internal control over financial reporting management and auditor attestation requirements upon the earliest to occur of: (i) the last day of the fiscal year following the fifth anniversary of the date of the Closing; (ii) the last day of the first fiscal year in which our annual gross revenue exceed \$1.07 billion; (iii) the date on which we have issued more than \$1.0 billion in nonconvertible debt securities during the previous three years; (iv) the date on which we are deemed a large accelerated filer under the rules of the SEC, which will occur at such time as we (a) have an aggregate worldwide market value of common equity securities held by non-affiliates of \$700 million or more as of the last business day of our most recently completed second quarter, (b) have been required to file annual and quarterly reports under the Exchange Act, for a period of at least 12 months and (c) have filed at least one annual report pursuant to the Exchange Act.
+We were not required to thoroughly document and test our internal controls over financial reporting nor was our management required to certify the effectiveness of our internal control and our auditors were not required to opine on the effectiveness of our internal control over financial reporting.
+We will cease to be an emerging growth company status and become subject to the SEC's internal control over financial reporting management and auditor attestation requirements upon the earliest to occur of: (i) the last day of the first fiscal year in which our annual gross revenue exceed \$1.07 billion; (ii) the date on which we have issued more than \$1.0 billion in non-convertible debt securities during the previous three years; (iii) the date on which we are deemed a large accelerated filer under the rules of the SEC, which will occur at such time as we (a) have an aggregate worldwide market value of common equity securities held by non-affiliates of \$700 million or more as of the last business day of our most recently completed second quarter, (b) have been required to file annual and quarterly reports under the Exchange Act, for a period of at least 12 months and (c) have filed at least one annual report pursuant to the Exchange Act.
 Additionally, our independent registered public accounting firm may be required to formally attest to the effectiveness of our internal controls over financial reporting commencing with our second annual report on Form 10-K (i.e., for the year ending December 31, 2022).
 We may not be able to complete our evaluation, testing and any required remediation in a timely fashion.
 In addition, our current controls and any new controls that we develop may become inadequate because of poor design and changes in our business, including increased complexity resulting from any international expansion.
-Any failure to implement and maintain effective internal controls over financial reporting could adversely affect the results of assessments by our independent registered public accounting firm and their attestation reports.
+Any failure to implement and maintain effective internal controls over financial reporting could adversely affect the results of assessments by our independent registered public accounting firm and